SurajJayakumar/MirrorAPI/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Authentication

+This application uses OAuth authentication via NextAuth.js.
+Users can sign in with Google or GitHub.
+For detailed setup instructions, see [OAUTH_SETUP.md](./OAUTH_SETUP.md).

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.